-Workzone is useful for service companies, ad agencies, and unlike many other JIRA alternatives, even for marketing teams who work with multiple departments or with clients.
+Workzone is useful for service companies, ad agencies, and unlike many other free JIRA alternatives, even for marketing teams who work with multiple departments or with clients.
 Projects that use similar processes can use templates and can help save time.

 It provides expense tracking, file versioning, reports for each workspace, task dependencies, and can alert team members when the dependent task is ready to be taken up.

 The tool doesn’t provide pricing upfront, but you can request a demo and quote for your team when you contact them.